openordu/pce/M/Mumu.md

 layout: layouts/pce.njk
 title: Mumu
 icon: file-lines
-order: 0
+order: 1975
 contributors: [ 'Christopher Godwin' ]
 attributes:
-  - Mumu an old name for the province of Munster
+  - Mumu an old Irish name for the province of Munster, the largest of the four
-  - Munster the south province of music and song in the tale
+  - Mumu the west half was Iarmumu and the east half was Aurmumu
+  - Mumu split in the twelfth century into Thomond and Desmond
-  - Meath the center that was a symbol, not a real land
+  - Meath the centre that served as a symbol, not a real land
 categories:
+  - Group
   - Place
 entities:
   - Mumu(Place)